-The options and RSUs vest over a four-year period subject to the executive officer's continued service.
-In determining the appropriate amount of each named executive officer award, our compensation committee considered each named executive officer's current equity holdings, and in particular the fact that our executives held little to no unvested "in-the-money" stock options that served as a retention tool.
-The compensation committee also considered potential dilution of our share reserves, as well as each named executive officer's individual performance, total pay opportunities, and market data provided by Compensia.
-Our compensation committee used its subjective judgement to determine the amounts it believed were appropriate for each named executive officer, weighing the factors listed above.
+The options and RSUs vest over a four-year period from the date of grant, subject to the executive officer's continued service.
+In determining the appropriate amount of each named executive officer award, our compensation committee (and Mr. Tariff, in the case of Mr. Cahill's annual non-executive grant) considered each named executive officer's current equity holdings, and in particular the fact that our executives held little to no unvested "in-the-money" stock options that served as a retention tool as well as potential dilution of our share reserves, each named executive officer's individual performance, total pay opportunities, and market data provided by Compensia.
+Our compensation committee (and Mr. Tariff, in the case of Mr. Cahill's annual non-executive grant) used its subjective judgement to determine the amounts it believed were appropriate for each named executive officer, weighing the factors listed above.
+The ultimate grant date fair value of the January 2020 annual equity awards to our executive officers did not reflect an exact 50% stock option and 50% RSU mix as a result of changes in our stock price on the grant date of such awards.